Skip to main content

 ”Destination must be a valid IP address or valid domain AND alias is required”

-For private resources in host mode, the destination must be a valid IP address or domain.
-When using a domain, an alias field is required.
+In host mode, the destination must be a valid host or IP.
+If you use a domain, provide alias as well.

 ”Destination must be a valid CIDR notation for cidr mode”